I Like to Move It: Chart performance

-"I Like to Move It" was very successful on the charts across several continents.
-It remains the project's biggest and best-known hit, peaking at number-one on the singles chart in Belgium, France, Greece and the Netherlands.
-The single entered the top 10 also in Austria (2), Finland (10), Germany (3), Iceland (6), Ireland (5), Lithuania, Scotland (8), Spain (7), Switzerland (4) and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number two.
-In the UK, it peaked at number five in its eight week on the UK Singles Chart, on March 27.
-But it topped the UK Dance Singles Chart on February 26.
-Outside Europe, "I Like to Move It" peaked at number-one also on the RPM Dance/Urban chart in Canada and in Zimbabwe.
-It went into the top 10 in Australia and on the Billboard Dance Club Play chart in the US.
+"I Like to Move It" became a worldwide hit, peaking at number one on the singles chart of Belgian Flanders, France, Greece and the Netherlands.
+The single entered the top 10 also in Austria, Finland, Germany, Iceland, Ireland, Lithuania, Spain, Switzerland, and the United Kingdom, as well as on the Eurochart Hot 100 and European Dance Radio chart, where it peaked at numbers two and three, respectively.
+In Austria and on the Eurochart Hot 100, it peaked at number two behind "Without You" by Mariah Carey.
+In the UK, "I Like to Move It" shot into the charts with no mainstream media support, giving UK label Positiva Records its first big hit.
+It peaked at number five on the UK Singles Chart on March 27, 1994, in its eighth week on the chart.
+The single spent 21 weeks in total inside the UK Top 100 and also topped the Music Week Dance Singles chart on February 26 as well as peaking at number four on the UK Club Chart.
+Outside Europe, "I Like to Move It" peaked at number one on the Canadian RPM Dance/Urban chart and in Zimbabwe.
+It entered the top 10 in Australia and on the US Billboard Dance Club Play chart.
 On the Billboard Hot 100, the single reached number 89.
-In New Zealand, it was a top 20 hit, peaking at number 14.
+In New Zealand, it was a top-20 hit, peaking at number 14.

-"I Like to Move It" was awarded with a gold record in Australia, France, Germany, the Netherlands and the UK.
+"I Like to Move It" was awarded with a gold record in Australia (35,000), France (250,000), Germany (250,000), the Netherlands (50,000), and the United Kingdom (400,000).